Growing smarter – sustainable mobility in East Africa

 - In October 2022, ITDP organised the fourth annual sustainable transport conference in collaboration with the City of Kigali and UN-Habitat.
 The regional conference, Transit-Oriented Development: Planning for Diversity and Social Inclusion, convened 77 delegates, including senior officials from urban development, transport, and lands ministries; local governments; and road agencies in the African region.

-- Pubication of the Study "Why Infrastructure Matters: Active mobility, public transport and economic growth" (africa.itdp.org/…).
+- Publication of the Study "Why Infrastructure Matters: Active mobility, public transport and economic growth" (africa.itdp.org/…).

 - Ethiopia:

-- The Addis Ababa Transport Bureau, with support from ITDP’s IKI-supported project, is developing a three-year Non-Motorised Transport Implementation Plan, which outlines a set of immediate actions that can be taken to improve the walking and cycling environment.
+- The Addis Ababa Transport Bureau, with support from ITDP’s IKI-supported project, is developing a four-year Non-Motorised Transport Implementation Plan, the third Implementation Plan under the NMT Strategy, outlining a set of immediate actions that can be taken to improve the walking and cycling environment.
 The Implementation Plan accompanies the 10-year Addis Ababa Non-Motorized Transport Strategy, which identifies key goals, quantitative indicators, and implementation targets.

 - Kenya:

-- ITDP’s project is supporting implementation of enhanced non-motorized transport in the City of Kisumu: improved streets will include wider footpaths, protected bike lanes, pedestrian crossings, and other street elements that will enhance the safety and comfort of pedestrians and cyclists.
-The first phase of the project has been completed.
+- The project is supporting implementation of enhanced non-motorized transport in the City of Kisumu: improved streets will include wider footpaths, protected bike lanes, pedestrian crossings, and other street elements that will enhance the safety and comfort of pedestrians and cyclists.

 - In partnership with the Nairobi Metropolitan Area Transport Authority, ITDP developed a travel demand model for public transport services in greater Nairobi as a basis for a public transport service plan.